-Those awarded a Qasid Housing assignment will receive an email offer detailing key aspects of the rental agreement.
-All Qasid Housing housing assignments must then be acknowledged online as either accepted or declined in order for us to conclude the reservation placements and procure apartments to meet the given demand.
-A link to the acknowledgment webform will be provided in the assignment email notices.
+Those granted a Qasid Housing assignment will receive an email offer detailing key aspects of the rental agreement.
+All Qasid Housing housing assignments must then be acknowledged online as either accepted or declined in order for us to conclude the reservations and procure apartments to meet the given demand.
+A link to the acknowledgment web form will be provided in the assignment email notice.

 We will confirm all accepted housing assignments, while those which remain unacknowledged by this date are subject to cancellation, as we understand a lack of response to indicate an intention to decline the offer and forfeit the reservation.
 At this point, we will begin reassigning unaccepted rooms to students on the wait list.

 07 Sep 2017 | Housing move-in begins at 5:00 PM.